usamausman/code-kata-shopping-cart/README.md

 # CODE-KATA-Shopping-Cart

-## Workflow
-- Treat this like a real assignment, but only spend up to two hours on it - it doesn't matter how far you get
-- Fork the project to your personal Github account (click on the fork button in the top right corner)
-- Clone the forked version of this repository
-- Include a `README`
-- Push your work up to your fork
-- Submit a link to your forked repository

 ## Instructions
 You should implement a supermarket checkout which:
 - always accepts a string of items and gives back the total price